 Friendships with People of Opposite Philosophy

-I answered a question on friendships with people of opposite philosophy for Philosophy in Action Radio on 21 August 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on friendships with people of opposite philosophy on 21 August 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 How can I maintain my integrity in friendships with people of opposite philosophic views?
 I struggle to keep good relations with family and friends who support our current political system in which some people are helped at the expense of others, which I regard as slavery.
 They support ObamaCare, EPA restrictions, and welfare programs.
 Through years of caring discussions, I realize that they do not hold the individual as sacred but instead focus on what's best for "the group."
 At this point, I often feel more pain than pleasure being with them, even though we have many other values in common, yet I hate to cut them off.
 How can I maintain good relationships with them – or should I stop trying?